kdgregory/log4j-aws-appenders/docs/sns.md

 Name                | Description
 --------------------|----------------------------------------------------------------
+`topicName`         | The name of the SNS topic that will receive messages; no default value.
+See below for more information.
-`topicArn`          | The SNS topic that will receive messages.
-You can use [substitutions](substitutions.md) in this value; `aws:accountId` is particularly useful.
+`topicArn`          | The ARN of the SNS topic that will receive messages; no default value.
+See below for more information.
-`retries`           | The number of times that the appender will try to send a message before dropping it.
-Default is 3.
+`discardThreshold`  | The threshold count for discarding unsent messages; default is 1,000.
+See [design doc](design.md#message-discard) for more information.
+`discardAction`     | Which messages will be discarded once the threshold is passed: `oldest` (the default), `newest`, or `none`.

 ## Operation

 At present the SNS appender writes messages as simple text strings, formatted according to the layout manager; it does not support platform-specific payloads.

-Unlike other appenders in this library, the SNS appender does not attempt to batch messages; it will send them as soon as possible after they are logged.
-While you can configure batching and discard parameters (they are common to all appenders) such configuration will have no effect.

-Like the other appenders, this appender will attempt to create the topic if it does not already exist.
-This functionality is of dubious utility: the newly created topic won't have any subscriptions, so any messages sent to it will be lost.
+Note that, if you send the output to SQS you will need to specify that the subscription also accepts raw messages.

+You can specify the destination topic either by ARN or name.
+When specifying topic by ARN, the topic must already exist.
+If you specify the topic by name, the appender will attempt to find an existing topic with the specified name.
+If unable to find an existing topic it will create the topic.

+> The appender assumes that, when listing topics, it will only receive topics for the current region.
+  That constraint is _not_ explicitly stated in the [API doc](http://docs.aws.amazon.com/sns/latest/api/API_ListTopics.html)o but is the current observed behavior.
+If the behavior ever changes, the appender may choose a topic in another region.

+You may use [substitutions](substitutions.md) in either the topic name or ARN.
+When constructing an ARN it's particularly useful to use `{env:AWS_REGION}` or `{ec2:region}` along with `{aws:accountId}`.

+While the appender exposes the batch delay configuration parameters, these are ignored.
+Each message will be sent as soon as possible after it's passed to the appender (SNS does not support message batching).

 ## Permissions

 To use this appender you will need to grant the following IAM permissions:

-* `sns:CreateTopic`
+* `sns:CreateTopic` (may be omitted if topic already exists)
 * `sns:ListTopics`
 * `sns:Publish`